babbel/stale-pr-reporter/README.md

-# stale-bot-pr-notifier
+# Stale PR Reporter
-Github Action to notify stale PRs from dependabot/renovate to the slack channel.
+Github Action to report stale PRs from dependabot/renovate to the slack channel.

 ## Overview
-The **Stale Bot PR Notifier** is a GitHub Action designed to notify a Slack channel when pull requests from Dependabot and Renovate have become stale based on a specified timeframe.
+The **Stale PR Reporter** is a GitHub Action designed to report Slack when pull requests from Dependabot and Renovate have become stale based on a specified timeframe.
 This action is useful for teams that want to keep track of aging PRs to ensure they are reviewed and merged in a timely manner.

 ## Features
 - Checks for open pull requests from Dependabot and Renovate.
-- Notifies a Slack channel if these PRs have been open longer than a specified number of hours.
+- Reports to Slack if these PRs have been open longer than a specified number of hours (default: 48 hours).
 - Configurable threshold for PR staleness.

 ## Inputs